bassamoh32/RealTime-News-Pipeline/README.md

 # Real-Time News Pipeline
-This project is a **Real-Time News Pipeline** that extracts news articles from an API, streams them using Kafka, processes the data with Apache Spark, stores it in Cassandra, and visualizes it via a Streamlit dashboard.
-It is designed to demonstrate a full end-to-end real-time data engineering workflow.
+This project implements a **Real-Time News Pipeline** that continuously extracts news articles from an API, streams them via Kafka, processes them using Apache Spark, stores the structured data in Cassandra, and visualizes the results with a Streamlit dashboard.
+It demonstrates a complete end-to-end real-time data engineering workflow, combining ingestion, streaming, processing, storage, and visualization in one integrated system.
 ## Project Structure
 ```bash
 bassamoh32-realtime-news-pipeline/